olvaffe/olv-notes/graphics/apis/vulkan.md

     `VK_NULL_HANDLE` and the create function will return the error
     - if multiple pipelines fails, it returns the error code of any of the failed creation
+- 10.7.
+Pipeline Cache
+  - `VkPipelineCache` is for faster pipeline creation

+## Chapter 11.
+Memory Allocation

+- 11.2.
+Device Memory
+  - `VK_ANDROID_external_memory_android_hardware_buffer`
+    - export ahb
+      - `vkGetPhysicalDeviceImageFormatProperties2` with
+        `VkPhysicalDeviceExternalImageFormatInfo` to query support
+      - `vkCreateImage` with `VkExternalMemoryImageCreateInfo` to create the image
+      - `vkAllocateMemory` with `VkExportMemoryAllocateInfo` to allocate the memory
+      - `vkGetMemoryAndroidHardwareBufferANDROID` to export the AHB
+      - in this path, only the public AHB formats are supported
+    - import ahb
+      - `vkGetAndroidHardwareBufferPropertiesANDROID` with
+        `VkAndroidHardwareBufferPropertiesANDROID` and
+        `VkAndroidHardwareBufferFormatPropertiesANDROID` to query ahb
+      - `vkCreateImage` with `VkExternalMemoryImageCreateInfo` and optionally `VkExternalFormatANDROID` to create the image
+      - `vkAllocateMemory` with `VkImportAndroidHardwareBufferInfoANDROID` to import the ahb
+      - in this path, ahb can have implemetation-defined formats
+    - allocate externally and import
+      - `vkGetPhysicalDeviceImageFormatProperties2` with
+        `VkAndroidHardwareBufferUsageANDROID` to get the optimal ahb usage
+      - in this path, vk is consulted for the ahb usage

 ## Chapter 12.
 Resource Creation